Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Discussion

 Consequently, sensitivity analyses are warranted under alternative model specifications to explore the dependence of inferences on the model and the robustness of results.\cite{crosensitivity, nguyen2017sensitivity, dahabreh2019extending} In the context of ``generalizability'', Nguyen et al.\cite{nguyen2017sensitivity} have recently developed an approach for sensitivity analysis.
 This is applicable where potential effect modifiers are measured only in the $AC$ trial but not in the $BC$ study, given some assumptions about the missing effect modifiers.
 Dahabreh\cite{dahabreh2020extending} proposes a bias function strategy for sensitivity analyses, which does not require individual-level information on unobserved effect modifiers.
 Further research should adapt this recent work to our ``limited patient-level data'' setup.

 Parametric modeling assumptions will not hold under incorrect model specification, e.g.~in the outcome regression methods, if only linear relationships are considered and the selected covariates have non-linear interactions with treatment on the linear predictor scale.
 This simulation study only considers a best-case scenario with correct parametric model specification.
-To predict the outcomes, we use use the logistic regression model implied by the data-generating mechanism.
-Similarly, the model for estimating the weights is approximately correct in MAIC because the right subset of covariates has been selected as effect modifiers and the balancing property holds for the weights, as mentioned in subsection \ref{subsec441}.
-Also, effect modification has been correctly specified as linear, but scale conflicts would arise if effect modification status, which is scale-specific, had been justified on the wrong scale, e.g.~if the true treatment effect modification were non-linear or multiplicative, e.g.~age in cardiovascular disease treatments.
+To predict the outcomes, we use the logistic regression model implied by the data-generating mechanism.
+Similarly, the model for estimating the weights in MAIC is the best-case model because the right subset of covariates has been selected as effect modifiers and the balancing property holds for the weights with respect to the effect modifier means, as mentioned in subsection \ref{subsec441}.\footnote{The MAIC implementation is optimal in terms of precision and accuracy because the trial assignment model only balances the two covariates that interact with treatment.
+Nevertheless, these are not the only two covariates that are associated with trial assignment.
+Consider balancing the full set of covariates that predict trial assignment (a total of four covariates, including the two predictors with only main effects in the data-generating outcome model).
+Variance would be increased without improving the potential for bias reduction in the $BC$ population.
+The behavior of MAIC would be more unstable because of weaker overlap.
+More extreme weights would be produced, and finite-sample or ``chance'' overlap violations would be more likely, particularly with small $AC$ sample sizes.} Also, effect modification has been correctly specified as linear, but scale conflicts would arise if effect modification status, which is scale-specific, had been justified on the wrong scale, e.g.~if the true treatment effect modification were non-linear or multiplicative, e.g.~age in cardiovascular disease treatments.

 In real applications, these modeling assumptions are difficult to hold because, unlike in simulations, the correct specification is unknown, particularly where there are a large number of covariates and complex relationships exist between them.
 The simulation study presented in this article demonstrates proof-of-concept for the outcome regression methods and for MAIC, but does not investigate how robust the methods are to failures in assumptions.
 Future simulation studies should explore performance in scenarios where assumptions are violated, in order to draw more accurate conclusions with respect to practical applications and limitations.